 While you’re at it, you can also focus on foods to lower your cholesterol too (click to read my top ways).
 My article details my own journey in lowering my cholesterol without medication.

-Hypnotic self-help tapes for sleep apnea are used when you go to bed to ensure you have a restful sleep.
+Hypnotic self-help CDs for sleep apnea are used when you go to bed to ensure you have a restful sleep.

-These tapes teach you methods to regulate your breathing pattern, breathe without blockages, improve your respiratory muscles and wake up with vigor.
+These CDs teach you methods to regulate your breathing pattern, breathe without blockages, improve your respiratory muscles and wake up with vigor.

-Meditation is a technique which helps you to focus your thoughts on controlling your breathing.
+Meditation is a technique that helps you to focus your thoughts on controlling your breathing.

 This procedure helps prepare your mind for a peaceful sleep while also improving your breathing capacity.
 While some practitioners meditate for long periods of time, start with just 5-10 minutes before bedtime each night.